SeldonIO/MLServer/docs/user-guide/deployment/kserve.md

 KServe provides built-in [serving runtimes](https://kserve.github.io/website/modelserving/v1beta1/serving_runtime/) to deploy models trained in common ML frameworks.
-These allow you to deploy your models by just pointing to where the model artifacts are stored remotely.
+These allow you to deploy your models into a robust infrastructure by just pointing to where the model artifacts are stored remotely.

 Some of these runtimes leverage MLServer as the core inference server.
-Therefore, it should be straightforward to move them from your local testing to your serving infrastructure.
+Therefore, it should be straightforward to move from your local testing to your serving infrastructure.

 ### Usage

-To use any of the built-in serving runtimes offered by KServe, it should be enough to select any of the available ones on your `InferenceService` manifest.
+To use any of the built-in serving runtimes offered by KServe, it should be enough to select the relevant one your `InferenceService` manifest.

 For example, to serve a Scikit-Learn model, you could use a manifest like the one below: